 The word “waiting” primarily means to take or receive from, thus to await, expect.
 The idea is to reach out in readiness to receive something – to expect.
 This farmer continues to remain in an expectant state until an anticipated event.
 It is a long time before his crop comes in.
 He must be patient about the harvest.
 The application for the believer is that he must rise above the circumstances and not lose heart.
 He needs to move along without letting situations stumble him.

 1 Th 1:10, “…and to wait for His Son from heaven, whom He raised from the dead, even Jesus who delivers us from the wrath to come.”

 until it receives the early and latter rain

 The farmer waits until he “receives” the early and latter rain.
 Those rains are the necessary groundwork before the harvest.
 The early rains fell at the time of seed sowing.
 The latter rain matured the grain for harvest.
-In the mean time, the farmer waits through the winter rainy season.
-The slow germination and ripening of crops is a good example for patience in waiting for the rapture.
+In the meantime, the farmer waits through the winter rainy season.
+The slow germination and ripening of crops is a good example of patience in waiting for the rapture.

 The attitude of expectancy toward the rapture shapes our values and decisions in time.

 The farmer waits patiently in anticipation of the harvest.
 If we do not accept the purpose of the first coming of Christ to save us, there is no reason to anticipate His coming again.
 Christians, however, anticipate His coming because they previously believed His first coming.
 They believe that is their true harvest.

 2 Ti.
 4:8, “Finally, there is laid up for me the crown of righteousness, which the Lord, the righteous Judge, will give to me on that Day, and not to me only but also to all who have loved His appearing.”